csebooks/artificial-intelligence/content.en/vi-communicating-perceiving-and-acting/_index.md

 **Figure 23.7** Top: part of a grammar for the language E1, which handles subjective and objective cases in noun phrases and thus does not overgenerate quite as badly as E0.
 The portions that are identical to E0 have been omitted.
 Bottom: part of an augmented grammar for E2, with three augmentations: case agreement, subject–verb agreement, and head word. _Sbj, Obj, 1S, 1P_ and _3P_ are constants, and lowercase names are variables.

-**23.3.3 Case agreement and subject–verb agreement**
+### 23.3.3 Case agreement and subject–verb agreement

 We saw in Section 23.1 that the simple grammar for E0 overgenerates, producing nonsen- tences such as “Me smell a stench.”
 To avoid this problem, our grammar would have to know that “me” is not a valid NP when it is the subject of a sentence.
-Linguists say that the pronoun “I” is in the subjective case, and “me” is in the objective case.4 We can account for this by
+Linguists say that the pronoun “I” is in the subjective case, and “me” is in the objective case.4 We can account for this by splitting NP into two categories, NPS and NPO, to stand for noun phrases in the subjective and objective case, respectively.

-4 The subjective case is also sometimes called the nominative case and the objective case is sometimes called the accusative case.
-Many languages also have a dative case for words in the indirect object position.

-splitting NP into two categories, NPS and NPO, to stand for noun phrases in the subjective and objective case, respectively.
 We would also need to split the category Pronoun into the two categories PronounS (which includes “I”) and PronounO (which includes “me”).
-The top part of Figure 23.7 shows the grammar for **case agreement**; we call the resulting languageCASE AGREEMENT
+The top part of Figure 23.7 shows the grammar for **case agreement**; we call the resulting language E1.

-E1.
 Notice that all the NP rules must be duplicated, once for NPS and once for NPO.
 Unfortunately, E1 still overgenerates.
-English requires **subject–verb agreement** forSUBJECT–VERB

-AGREEMENT

-person and number of the subject and main verb of a sentence.
+English requires **subject–verb agreement** for person and number of the subject and main verb of a sentence.
 For example, if “I” is the subject, then “I smell” is grammatical, but “I smells” is not.
 If “it” is the subject, we get the reverse.
 In English, the agreement distinctions are minimal: most verbs have one form for third-person singular subjects (he, she, or it), and a second form for all other combinations of person and number.
 There is one exception: the verb “to be” has three forms, “I am / you are / he is.”
 So one distinction (case) splits NP two ways, another distinction (person and number) splits NP three ways, and as we uncover other distinctions we would end up with an exponential number of subscripted NP forms if we took the approach of E1.
 Augmentations are a better approach: they can represent an exponential number of forms as a single rule.

 In the bottom of Figure 23.7 we see (part of) an augmented grammar for the language E2, which handles case agreement, subject–verb agreement, and head words.
 We have just one NP category, but NP(c, pn , head) has three augmentations: c is a parameter for case, pn is a parameter for person and number, and head is a parameter for the head word of the phrase.
 The other categories also are augmented with heads and other arguments.
 Let’s consider one rule in detail: